zurfarosa/Dutch/RULES.md

 Players should refer to non-power cards by their suit and bid value, for example 'red 1-bid' or 'blue 5-bid'.

 # Set-up
 Each player is dealt a **personal deck** of ten cards.

-Players can choose to discard any unwanted cards from their personal deck, replacing them with new cards.
-This is known as **taking a mulligan**, and may only be performed once.
+Players should then inspect their personal deck.
+If unhappy with the cards they have been dealt, a player may, once only, discard any unwanted cards from their personal deck and replace them with the same number of new cards.
 The discarded cards should then be shuffled back into the main deck.

 Each player then shuffles their personal deck and places it face down in front of them.
 Each player then takes the top six cards from their personal deck into their hand.